 113 x 43 x 40 cm

 During the Old Babylonian Period, Nisaba's prominence waned, much like that of other female deities, as Hammurabi (1792-1750 BCE) raised Marduk to the status of Babylon's patron god and prioritised male deities over female ones.
-Nisaba was overshadowed by Marduk’s son, Nabu, effectively diminishing her role.
-With writing no longer seen as an appropriate domain for women, Nisaba's powers were diminished, and she was transformed into Nabu's devoted wife, loyal, nurturing, and obedient, taking on the role of his diligent secretary, quietly supporting him in the background.
+Nisaba was replaced by Marduk’s son, Nabu, effectively diminishing her role.
+With writing no longer seen as an appropriate domain for women, Nisaba's powers were diminished, and she was transformed into Nabu's devoted wife, loyal, nurturing, and obedient, taking on the role of his diligent secretary.
 Meanwhile, Nabu's reputation grew, extending beyond Mesopotamia to the Mediterranean, where he was adopted by various civilisations.